mhughson/mbh-A53-minimal/README.md

 # Minial Action 53/Mapper 28 Project
 This project is a very minimal project compatible with the annual nesdev competition.
 It is a stripped down version of the Witch n' Wiz Action 53 project released earlier this year (https://github.com/mhughson/mbh-A53-witchnwiz).

-My goal is to provide this as a starting point for other NESDev coding works in C, who want to make a nesdev compeition entry requiring Mapper 28 compatibility.
+My goal is to provide this as a starting point for other C developers, who want to make a nesdev compeition entry requiring Mapper 28 compatibility.

 However, targetting Mapper 0 (NROM) is *by far* the simplest approach if you are new to NES development.
 The downside is you will be limited in terms of ROM size.

 ![nesmin_metasprite2](https://user-images.githubusercontent.com/310185/191657203-b335de3f-1a18-46a9-a41c-03f5d8d3f5aa.gif)

 For the NESDev Competition, entries must be compatible with the [Action 53 Mapper (Mapper 28)](https://www.nesdev.org/wiki/Action_53_mapper), which may not be straight forward depending on you technical backround.
-Witch n' Wiz was targetting Mapper 1 (MMC1) prior to the competition, and the transition was not straight forward for me.
-My hope is that this project can be a starting point for others wanting to create NES games in C for the compo.
+The project targer Mapper 28 directly, so you will have access to all of the features of that mapper.

 # Credits